SeeminSyed/project-physicalcomedy/README.md

 ### Additional Features
 Following are additional features that we plan on finishing by the final version of our project
-- Toggling multiple game modes
+- Toggling between game modes
 - Responsive users instructions
 - A real-time chat area next to the video
 - Score tracking system